lenabradley/lenabradley.github.io/about.md

 # Experience
 #### [MORSE Corp](https://www.morsecorp.com/), Data Scientist and Task Lead
 _Cambridge, MA (2018 - Present)_
-* Led team of 9 data scientists and software engineers developing a suite of AI algorithms
+* Led team of 9 data scientists and software engineers developing a suite of unsupervised anomaly detection algorithms
 * Developed and delivered sales pitch resulting in over $10M prime contract for AI services
 * Guided company-wide best practices for python development
 * Built algorithms for physical modeling, optimization, and geospatial anomaly detection
 * Analyzed experimental data to evaluate algorithm performance and optimize parameters
 * Interfaced with customers and users to collect feedback, manage expectations, present results, and deliver products
-* Led team of 3 software engineers to create a web application utilizing a python backend and JavaScript React frontend
+* Led team of 3 software engineers to create a web application utilizing a python-based algorithm backend and JavaScript React frontend
-* Developed and maintained a suite of internal python packages used across multiple program for physical modeling of airdrop systems
+* Developed and maintained a suite of internal python packages for physical modeling of airdrop systems used across multiple programs
 * Developed data model with associated API and SQLite database for cross-program data
 * Planned and supervised data collection for airdrop test weeks